ivy-llc/ivy/docs/partial_source/contributing/8_data_types.rst

 The `data_type.py`_ module provides a variety of functions for working with data types.
 A few examples include
-:code:`astype` which copies an array to a specified data type, :code:`broadcast_to` which broadcasts an array to a specified shape, and :code:`result_type` which returns the dtype that results from applying the type promotion rules to the arguments.
+:code:`ivy.astype` which copies an array to a specified data type, :code:`ivy.broadcast_to` which broadcasts an array to a specified shape, and :code:`ivy.result_type` which returns the dtype that results from applying the type promotion rules to the arguments.

 Many functions are *convenience* functions, which means that they do not directly modify arrays, as explained in the :ref:`Function Types` section.